Voting Rights, Markov Chains, and Optimization by Short Bursts: Majority-Minority Districts in Louisiana

 \section{Majority-Minority Districts in Louisiana}

 In this section we show that short bursts outperform biased random walks for finding districting plans for the Louisiana House of Representatives with a large number of majority-minority districts.
-In addition to Louisiana, we also performed this analysis on New Mexico, Texas, and Virginia; our findings for these states are summarized in the appendix.
+In addition to Louisiana, we also performed this analysis on New Mexico, Texas, and Virginia; our findings for Texas are discussed in Section~\ref{subsec:coalitions} in the context of voting coalitions, while our results for New Mexico and Virginia are summarized in Appendix~\ref{app}.

 We saw similar results in all cases---with short bursts outperforming biased runs---in states where the minority population accounted for roughly 30\% or more of the voting age population.
 For states where the minority population accounts for less than 20\% of the total voting age population, there were similar trends but experimental results were too tightly clustered to obtain conclusive findings.